Remarkable brands in this digital era

-That is why it is pertinent that you try to get it right the first time.
-We are known as the deadline-driven generation that want everything to be up and running as soon as possible.
+We are known as the deadline-driven generation in this digital era that want everything to be up and running as soon as possible.
 Patience is not our strong suit.
 BUT if you get it wrong in the beginning, the rest of your digital pyramid will come tumbling down and you will have to start over; and this time it might be more difficult as you now have to rebrand your already tainted image.

 So how do you create your brand?